Dimev/slsg/example/site/math.md

 +++
-title = "Math in YASSG"
+title = "Math"
 +++

-# Math in YASSG
+# Math in LSSG
-Yassg includes an extention to commonmark to allow writing math!
+lssg includes an extention to commonmark to allow writing math!

 Any text between `$` and `$$` is interpreted as inline and block math respectively By default, this won't render to mathml.
 Instead, it has to be passed to the function latexToMathml